sarthakdewan1601/InterviewPrep/README.md

 ### Welcome peeps!

-I'll be preparing DSA for my interviews and will be posting every question / topic I'll be preparing.
+I'll be preparing for my interviews and will be posting every question / topic I'll be preparing.

 I will be updating this Repository everyday so that I can track my progress.